How to Treat Lice

 Setting Up:

-• Choose a comfortable location where the person being treated can sit still for an extended period.
+• Choose a comfortable location where the person being treated can sit still for an extended period

 • Gather all necessary supplies within reach to avoid interruptions.

-Section the Hair and Start Combing
+Sectioning Hair and Nit Combing

 Now that the hair is damp and detangled, section it off to ensure thorough lice removal.